hrejali/EpilepsyHistology/README.md

 1) The purpose of the tools found in this repository is to provide a way to sample cortical laminae in 2D images (Histology) by creating a coordinate system for individual slides.

-2) Provide a tool that allows alignment of 1D profiles obtained from coordinate system - this helps reduce the inherent anatomical variability from one are of the cortex from another.
+2) Provide a tool that allows alignment of 1D profiles across multiple subjects and slides, to a common reference, obtained from coordinate system - this helps reduce the inherent anatomical variability from one are of the cortex from another.

 3) Develop unsupervised tools that help classify abnormal tissue found within the cortex using **anomoly detection**. ( In Development )